DAPPPED/My-portfolio/README.md

 # My-portfolio

-This is everything about my portfolio
+This is everything about my first portfolio for Daniel